starlake-ai/starlake/docs/docs/platform/databricks.md

 ![metadata container]( /img/databricks/metadata-container.png "metadata container")

-If you are workin with an external data source, you can mount your data incoming location in databricks and reference it in the ``env.comet.yml`` file :
+If you are working with an external data source, you can mount your data incoming location in databricks and reference it in the ``env.comet.yml`` file:
 ````yaml
 env:
   root_path: "/mnt/starlake/tmp/quickstart"